-MUS 492 CONDUCTING SEMINAR
+MUS 492 CONDUCTING SEMINAR One credit hour

-Advanced score study and discussion of technical/musical conducting issues and administrative responsibilities.
+Advanced score study and discussion of technical and musical conducting issues and administrative responsibilities.
 Some large-ensemble conducting opportunities possible.

-MUS 493 CONDUCTING APPRENTICESHIP
+MUS 493 CONDUCTING APPRENTICESHIP One credit hour

-Score preparation, rehearsal observation, and some large-ensemble conducting under the guidance of a master conductor
+Score preparation, rehearsal observation, and some large-ensemble conducting under the quidance of a master conductor.